 Omezaprazole alone was found to be more effective than melatonin, but a combination of both was found to be most effective at treating heartburn.
 It does this by strengthening the lower esophageal sphincter.

-Blood flow may be increased with melatonin supplementation.
-A study in the American Journal of Cardiology (1999) found that 1mg of melatonin was able to slightly increase blood flow (12).
+4Melatonin supplementation may increase blood flow.
+A study in the American Journal of Cardiology (1999) found that 1mg of melatonin was able to slightly increase blood flow (14).

 This could have many practical applications, potentially in hypertrophy – where increased blood flow can help deliver nutrients to the muscles and improve muscle protein synthesis.

-Combining melatonin and exercise can reduce triglycerides.
-A 2012 study looked at the effect of melatonin and intense exercise on football players (14).
+6Melatonin mixed with exercise can reduce triglycerides.
+A 2012 study looked at the effect of melatonin and intense exercise on football players (16).